oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The use of decoy digests is RECOMMENDED when the number of claims (or the existence of particular claims) can be a side-channel disclosing information about otherwise undisclosed claims.
 In particular, if a claim in an SD-JWT is present only if a certain condition is met (e.g., a membership number is only contained if the End-User is a member of a group), the Issuer SHOULD add decoy digests when the condition is not met.

 Decoy digests increase the size of the SD-JWT.
 The number of decoy digests (or whether to use them at all) is a trade-off between the size of the SD-JWT and the privacy of the End-User's data.

-## Claim Names

-By default, claim names are not blinded in an SD-JWT.
-In this case, even when the claim's value is not known to a Verifier, the claim name can disclose some information to the Verifier.
-For example, if the SD-JWT contains a claim named `super_secret_club_membership_no`, the Verifier might assume that the end-user is a member of the Super Secret Club.

-Blinding claim names can help to avoid this potential privacy issue.
-In many cases, however, Verifiers can already deduce this or similar information just from the identification of the Issuer and the schema used for the SD-JWT.
-Blinding claim names might not provide additional privacy if this is the case.

-Furthermore, re-using the same value to blind a claim name may limit the privacy benefits.

 ## Unlinkability